 - Anderson has covered all of the power five conferences across various networks, including the ESPN family, SEC Network, and CBS Sports Network.

 - Along with a deep connection to higher education and campus life, Anderson brings a well-rounded perspective to his games with over 20 years as a coach and husband/father, more than 10 years as an executive producer for televised sports, and a couple of years as a singer/songwriter on ReverbNation.

-Tom Feuer joins the Pac-12 Networks as a track and field analyst.
-He is a three-time Emmy award winner for production of the 2004 and 1988 Summer Olympic Games, in addition to the 1999 World Track and Field Championships.
+- He is a four-time Emmy award winner, including awards for the production of the 2004 Winter and 1988 Summer Olympics, in addition to the 1999 World Track and Field Championships.

-- Feuer has also worked for FOX Sports Net, MSNBC, Turner Sports, ESPN and Nike.
+- Feuer has also worked for FOX Sports, ESPN, MSNBC, Turner Sports, ESPN and Nike.